azurecitadel/azurecitadel.github.io/guides/serverless-cognitive.md

 - Place in same resource group used for the Function App
 - Once the Computer Vision Cognitive Service is deployed, click into the resource and click on keys.
 Copy "Key 1" somewhere, e.g. into a text file.

-### 3. Deploy & code to Functions & Configure
+### 3. Deploy & code to Functions & configure
 - We will deploy the function code from the main [source GitHub repo](https://github.com/benc-uk/serverless-cognitive):
   - Click into your new Function App from the Portal, you will be taken to the Functions Portal
-  - Click: *Platform Features ➔ Deployment Options* (It is listed under CODE DEPLOYMENT)
+  - Click: *Platform Features ➔ Deployment Center* (It is listed under CODE DEPLOYMENT)
-  - Click: *Setup ➔ Choose Source ➔ External Repository*
+  - Click: *External Repository* in the Source Control view, then click 'Continue'.
-  - Enter `https://github.com/benc-uk/serverless-cognitive.git` as the URL, and the branch as "master".
-Click OK
+  - Enter `https://github.com/benc-uk/serverless-cognitive.git` as the Repository URL, and for the branch enter "master".
+Click 'Continue'
-  - It might take a few seconds, but the view will refresh and you will see a tick, indicating the code has deployed
+  - Click 'Finish' on the summary page.
-  - Close the deployments view
+  - The view will refresh and you will see a page displaying the status of the deployment.
+Be patient and wait until the status changes to "Success (Active)"
 - Click the list of Functions on the left side, and two functions; *cameraFunction* and *cognitiveFunction* should appear
 - Get the URL of the camera app, click: on the *cameraFunction* then click on "</> Get function URL" at the top.
 Copy this URL somewhere, as you will need to open it on your mobile, creating a short link or sending it over to your phone as a message/email will save you typing it in
 - Configure the functions to access your Cognitive Service: